Froland Municipality

 Froland is a municipality in Agder county, Norway.
-It is part of the traditional region of Sørlandet.
+The 644.54 km2 municipality has existed since 1850.
+It is part of the traditional region of Østre Agder.
 The administrative center is the village of Blakstad, which along with Osedalen form the main population center of the municipality.
 Other villages in Froland include Bøylefoss, Bøylestad, Froland, Frolands verk, Heldalsmo, Hinnebu, Hynnekleiv, Jomås, Lauvrak, Libru, Løvjomås, Mjåvatn, Mjølhus, Mykland, and Risdal.